hadynz/hadynz.github.io/_posts/speaking/2013-12-11-auckland-airport-digital-strategy.md

 categories: ['speaking']
 comments: true
 meta: true
+quote:
+    text: However beautiful the strategy, you should occasionally look at the results.
+    author: Sir Winston Churchill
 ---
 When I was working as an engagement manager at Datacom, one of the clients that I worked with was very closely was Auckland Airport.
 As part of one of our engagements together, we worked together on laying down a digital strategy